townsag/reed/Notes.md

                 - verify that the user has permission to access this document by calling the document service
                 - issue a link to the websocket service that includes routing information like document id as well as authentication information
                     - kinda like a presigned url
+        - compose responses from responses from internal services
+            - example:
+                - when getting all the users that can edit a document, call the document service to get the list of user_ids then call the users service to get user information from the list of user ids
     - users microservice
         - use grpc
         - responsible for maintaining user related crud state